The Yubico PIV tool is used for interacting with the Privilege and Identification Card (PIV) application on a YubiKey.

 Import a certificate from stdin:

-Set a random chuid, import a key and import a certificate from a PKCS12 file with password test, into slot 9c:
+Set a random chuid, import a key and import a certificate from a PKCS12 file, into slot 9c:

 Change the management key used for administrative authentication: